 Frequently Asked Questions

-One of the key aspects of being a shared owner or a 100% leaseholder (you own the property out outright) is that you will be required to pay a service charge.
+One of the key aspects of being a shared owner or a 100% leaseholder (you own the property outright, but a 3rd party own the building freehold) is that you will be required to pay a service charge.

-This is a sum of money which covers your share of the cost of maintaining the communal area of your development.
+You pay a share of the cost of maintaining the communal area of your development, either for your building or the estate.
 It is important to understand how service charges work, are calculated, charged and your rights and responsibilities.
 We aim to be transparent with you over the costs involved in being a leaseholder, as buying your new home is a big financial decision.

 EMA’s will also produce the service charges for the development.
 There are a few differences between developments managed by us and those managed by an external managing agent.